Usbac/wolff/docs/controller.md

 ## Usage

-Let's create a controller, first it must extend the `Wolff\Core\Controller` class and be in the `Controller` namespace.
+Let's create a controller, it must be in the `Controller` namespace.

 Any public method is supposed to be accesible through a route, and it must take two parameters which are the request object and the response object (instance of `Wolff\Core\Http\Request` and `Wolff\Core\Http\Response`).